 A subscription plan is an option for you to supplement your weekly default bandwidth for a semester or academic year.
 You can choose from several tiers, each of which provides a different amount of additional bandwidth allotment per week.
 Depending on the amount of data you use, you should choose a plan that will best suit your data use in a week.

 Students not living in the residential dorms, staff, faculty, and official visitors may purchase and manage their subscription from the Bandwidth Subscription Website.

 Subscriptions purchased are prorated daily.
 If you cancel your service, you will be refunded the prorated amount for unused days.
 Subscriptions are NOT automatically renewed for the next semester or academic year.
-If you have additional questions, please contact the ITS Help Desk or call 512-475-9400.
+If you have additional questions, please contact the ITS Help and Service Desk or call 512-475-9400.